almaleh/Quick-Ticker/README.md

 ## Try it!

-The example project demonstrates the different ways to use the library.
-Clone it and give it a try!
+To run the example project, clone the repo, and launch QuickTicker.xcworkspace from the Example directory.

 ## Requirements